IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_whatIsML.md

 <h3>Overview / Background</h3>
-Machine Learning is filtering into several industries and our daily lives.
-[TO CONTINUE]
+Arificial Intelligence and Machine Learning is gaining popularity and use in our daily lives and filtering into industries including the actuarial profession.

 <h3>What is Machine Learning?</h3>